Neeraj Chopra at World Athletics Championships: India’s Olympic champion reaches final with 88.39m

 Automatic qualifying mark was set at 83.50 (Q) or at least best 12 qualify to Final.
 Only Chopra and Tokyo silver medalist Jakub Vadlejch (85.23m) got past that mark in Group A. In Group B Anderson Peters (89.91m) and Julian Weber (87.28m) crossed the automatic qualification mark with their first attempts as well.

-Also in action in Group B later on is Rohit Yadav, who is among the group of upcoming Indian javelin throwers to have crossed the 80m mark.
-He goes penultimate in group B and would likely need his lifetime best to get a spot in the final.
+In action Group B later on was Rohit Yadav, who is among the group of upcoming Indian javelin throwers to have crossed the 80m mark.
+He didn’t clear his PB, but got close enough and ensured a place in the top 12.

 On Wednesday evening in Eugene, India’s women’s javelin national record holder Annu Rani managed to find her best attempt of the day just in time to reach the final.
 This will be Annu Rani’s second consecutive appearance at the final of the World Championships, as she made the cut in Doha as well in 2019.